arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 <a name="Ex3Task2"></a>
 #### Task 2 - Creating the Visual Studio Project ####
-In this task, you create a new Visual Studio project for a Windows Azure Web Site.
+In this task, you create a new Visual Studio project for a Microsoft Azure Web Site.

 1. Open Microsoft Visual Studio Express 2012 for Web in elevated administrator mode by right-clicking the **Microsoft Visual Studio Express 2012 for Web** shortcut and choosing **Run as Administrator**.